ragardner/tktrees/DOCUMENTATION.md

 #### Column types:

-A detail column can have one of three different types, Text, Numerical and Date.
-Text details can be any text, Numerical details can be any number and Date details can be either a date one of three formats (YYYY/MM/DD, DD/MM/YYYY, MM/DD/YYYY) or a whole number (integer).
+A detail column can have one of three different types, Text, Number and Date.
+Text details can be any text, Number details can be any number and Date details can be either a date one of three formats (YYYY/MM/DD, DD/MM/YYYY, MM/DD/YYYY) or a whole number (integer).

 Changing a column type will result in any details, formatting or validation being evaluated and potentially deleted if they do not meet the column types requirements.